mailchimp/mc-woocommerce/README.txt

 - Deleting removes the connection between Mailchimp and WooCommerce, and uninstalls the plugin from your site.
 Refer to the Wordpress Codex for more information about [Multisite Network Administration](https://codex.wordpress.org/Multisite_Network_Administration)
 == Changelog ==
+= 2.3.2 =
+* Update to Action Scheduler 3.0.1
+* Adds "low-bandwidth" setting on sync
+* Fixes Audience Defaults settings for Woo to Mailchimp not passed
+* Tweaks to review banner behavior
+* Required fields API update
 = 2.3.1 =
 * adds fallback for mb_strpos if extension is not installed
 * implements communications box on sync page